TwoCanPlugIn/TwoCanPlugIn/README.md

-ï»¿TwoCan plug-in for OpenCPN
+TwoCan plug-in for OpenCPN
 ==========================

 Inspired by Canboat and Openskipper, frustrated by those who claim "OpenCPN is not a hardware experimenter's platform", and desiring to give back something to the OpenCPN community.

-TwoCan - An OpenCPN Plugin for integrating OpenCPN with NMEA2000Â® networks.
-It enables some NMEA2000Â® data to be directly integrated with OpenCPN by converting some NMEA2000Â® messages to NMEA 183 sentences and inserting them into the OpenCPN data stream.
+TwoCan - An OpenCPN Plugin for integrating OpenCPN with NMEA2000® networks.
+It enables some NMEA2000® data to be directly integrated with OpenCPN by converting some NMEA2000® messages to NMEA 183 sentences and inserting them into the OpenCPN data stream.

 For Windows it uses a "plug-in" driver model to support different CAN bus adapters and different log file formats.
 Three hardware adapters are currently supported: